Williamite War in Ireland: 1690: the Boyne and Limerick

-In April 1690, an additional 6,000 French regulars arrived, in exchange for Mountcashel and 5,387 of the Irish army's best troops, who were sent to France.
+In April 1690, an additional 6,000 French regulars arrived, in exchange for a roughly equivalent number of Irish troops under Mountcashel, who were sent to France.
 To retain as much territory as possible, the Jacobites held a line along the River Boyne, first destroying or removing crops and livestock to the north.
-This reduced the local population to utter misery; a French official recorded his horror at seeing them "eating grass like horses" or lying dead at the roadside.
+This reduced the local population to utter misery; a French official recorded his horror at seeing people "eating grass like horses", or their corpses littering the roads.
 It took over fifty years for the area around Drogheda to recover from this devastation.

-Faced by English demands to resolve the position in Ireland, William decided to take personal command and commit the majority of his available forces there, irrespective of the military situation in Flanders.
+Faced by demands from his English government that he resolve the position in Ireland before taking the offensive in Flanders, William committed the majority of his available forces there and took personal command of the campaign.
 On 14 June 1690, 300 ships arrived in Belfast Lough carrying nearly 31,000 men, a combination of Dutch, English and Danish regiments.
 Parliament backed him with increased funding and the issues faced by Schomberg were remedied, transportation costs alone rising from £15,000 in 1689 to over £100,000 in 1690.

-The Jacobites established defensive positions on the south bank of the Boyne at Oldbridge, outside Drogheda.
-On 1 July, William crossed the river in several places, forcing them to retreat but the battle was not decisive.
-Total dead on both sides was under 2,000, one being Schomberg; weakened by desertion, the Jacobite army retreated to Limerick and William entered Dublin unopposed.
+The Jacobites established defensive positions at Oldbridge, outside Drogheda on the south bank of the Boyne.
+In the Battle of the Boyne on 1 July, William crossed the river in several places, forcing them to retreat.
+The result itself was not decisive, with fewer than 2,000 dead on both sides, including Schomberg, but demoralised and weakened by desertion, the Jacobite army retreated to Limerick.
+This allowed William to enter Dublin unopposed.

 Elsewhere, victory at Fleurus on 1 July gave the French control of Flanders; on the same day as the Boyne, they defeated a combined Anglo-Dutch fleet at Beachy Head, causing panic in England.
 As a former English naval commander, James recognised control of the Channel was a rare opportunity and returned to France to urge an immediate invasion.
 However, the French failed to follow up their victory and by August, the Anglo-Dutch fleet had regained command of the sea.

 Tyrconnell had spent the winter of 1689 to 1690 urging Louis XIV to support a "descent on England" and avoid fighting on Irish soil.
 His requests were rejected; an invasion required enormous expenditure and Louis trusted neither James nor his English supporters.
 While there were sound strategic reasons for his hurried departure, which were backed by his senior commanders, James has gone down in Irish history as Séamus an Chaca or "James the beshitten/coward".